bchnu/334s24/README.md

 # ELEC_ENG/COMP_ENG 334: Fundamentals of Blockchains and Decentralization

 Welcome!
-This is the repository for required projects of the above course.
+This is the repository for the required projects of the above course.

 ## Project Suggestion
 You should create your own *private* repo to avoid your code being seen by others. **We recommend you refer to [this post](https://medium.com/@bilalbayasut/github-how-to-make-a-fork-of-public-repository-private-6ee8cacaf9d3) when creating your private repo.** If you wish to pull the latest updates from this public repo, you can run the following: